pegasystems/react-sdk/README.md

-**NOTE**: It is _**strongly recommended**_ that you test that you confirm that the **MediaCo** sample application is working for **both** the **/portal** and **/embedded** usage before you try to get the SDK working for your own applicaiton.
+**NOTE**: It is _**strongly recommended**_ that you test that you confirm that the **MediaCo** sample application is working for **both** the **/portal** and **/embedded** usage before you try to get the SDK working for your own application.
 This will validate the SDK installation with a known good application.